Learn about bitmap, GIF, PNG, JPEG, SVG, and WebP.

 PNG comes in two formats—8-bit and 24-bit.
 The 8-bit version is a smaller file that only holds 256 colors and lacks full transparency settings.
 The 24-bit version is a larger uncompressed file that holds 16 million colors and supports alpha transparency.
 Both can be used on the web, but 24-bit PNG is usually preferred for its alpha transparency.
 Additionally, tools like ImageOptim[↗] and ImageAlpha[↗] can be used to compress a 24-bit PNG file to 256 colors to cut down the size by more than half while retaining the alpha transparency.

-JPEG does a great job at compressing file size.
+JPEG is an extremely common format and it supports compression to cut down file size.
 Let’s take an image in JPEG format with a file size of just over 300 kilobytes.

 You can scale them infinitely with really great results.
-And in most cases, SVGs are used for shapes, text, sketches, logos.
+And in most cases, SVGs are used for shapes, text, sketches, and logos.